 When I was eight we moved to settle in an ancient little village on the edge of Exmoor where the church is dedicated to the goddess Urith – the old spelling is Iwerydd.
 Dad fell in love again with the woman who had come as our housekeeper … her father had owned the house we now lived in … and soon they were married.
 My stepmother and her sister, now my Aunt Ida, and our next-door neighbour were among the elder folk of the village.

 Aunt Ida owned the village well, sacred to the goddess Urith, nd ancient name for the All-Mother; amongst other things she heals cataract and gives clairvoyance, properties the well is always said to have had.
 So, I was still deeply involved in all the old ways and following the deer trods along with the other young ones of elder folk.

+As well as Dad, my stepmother Vera, and Aunt Ida, one of my uncles was a gardener who talked to his plants and taught me lots of biodynamic-like things.
+Another was a woodsman who could talk with animals and would take me out with him, teach me the trees and the wood-ways.
+I’ve seen him call a wild hawk to his wrist, or sit with a wild adder-snake coiled around his wrist.
+Many times I’d go with him to sit all night under a tree watching foxes, dormice, weasels, rabbits, badgers, hunting owls, and all the other night-denizens of the wild woods.
 I grew up in an environment full of everyday magic.
-As well as Dad and my stepmother and Aunt Ida one of my uncles was a gardener who talked to his plants and taught me lots of biodynamic-like things.
-Another was a woodsman who could talk with animals who would take me out with him, teach me the ways.
-I’ve seen him call a wild hawk to his wrist and, many times, and sat all night by his side under a tree watching foxes and dormice, weasels and rabbits, badgers and hunting owls, and all the other night denizens of the wild woods.

 Warm wishes from between the two lights,